 Over time forensic science has gained a huge amount, but it’s also lost something.
 Today the commercial element of forensics means you can only dedicate certain time and certain resource to a case.
 In the past we had a lot more time to think about things, police officers could send you as many items as they liked, and huge piles of evidence would soon stack up.
 Of course in the end it meant that we became completely overloaded, but there is a middle course.

 What were the standout moments when writing your book When the Dogs Don’t Bark?

-The thing that surprised me the most when reflecting on my career was that it looked like I had sat down and planed the whole thing out when I was 24, when nothing couldn’t be further from the truth!
+The thing that surprised me the most when reflecting on my career was that it looked like I had sat down and planed the whole thing out when I was 24, when nothing could be further from the truth!
 In reality it’s probably the same for anyone looking back on their career, but I was really surprised there looked like a plan when there so wasn’t!